Shahriar-Kariman/CE3963_Assignment_1/CE3963_Assignment_1.md

 \end{split}
 $$

-Since we are dealing with daily compunding we can caluclate the effective monthly interest rate with:
+Since we are dealing with daily compounding we can calculate the effective monthly interest rate with:

 $$
 \begin{split}